nomilous/ipso/README.md

 * test arg1 must literally be called ""facto""
 * `thing.does _function: ->` creates as spy on `thing.function`
+* some difficulties integrating with mocha
-* BUG: stubbed module functions are not cleaned up in cases where tests timeout
+    * [BUG](https://github.com/nomilous/ipso/issues/1): stubbed module functions are not cleaned up in cases where tests timeout
     * SHORTCOMING: function expectations only work correctly when created in `it()`s
+    * if anybody knows how to add a Reporter to an **already running** instance of mocha from within the running context

 ### using promises